stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 About two hours after nightfall he staggered into the village minus his spade and other belongings, and burst into a shrieking monologue of disconnected ravings.
-He howled of shocking abysses and monsters, of terrible carvings and statues, of inhuman captors and grotesque tortures, and of other fantastic abnormalities too complex and chimerical even to remember."Old!
+He howled of shocking abysses and monsters, of terrible carvings and statues, of inhuman captors and grotesque tortures, and of other fantastic abnormalities too complex and chimerical even to remember. _"Old!
 Old!
-Old! " he would moan over and over again,"great God, they are older than the earth, and came here from somewhere else--they know what you think, and make you know what they think--they're half-man, half-ghost--crossed the line--melt and take shape again--getting more and more so, yet we're all descended from them in the beginning--children of Tulu--everything made of gold--monstrous animals, half-human--dead slaves--madness--Iä!
+Old!"_ he would moan over and over again, _"great God, they are older than the earth, and came here from somewhere else--they know what you think, and make you know what they think--they're half-man, half-ghost--crossed the line--melt and take shape again--getting more and more so, yet we're all descended from them in the beginning--children of Tulu--everything made of gold--monstrous animals, half-human--dead slaves--madness--Iä!
-Shub-Niggurath!--that white man--oh, my God, what they did to him! . . . "
+Shub-Niggurath!--that white man--oh, my God, what they did to him! . . ."_

 Heaton was the village idiot for about eight years, after which he died in an epileptic fit.
 Since his ordeal there had been two more cases of mound-madness, and eight